arvpinto/GO_sheets/README.md

 <h1 align="center">
 Don't forget to cite ;)
 </h1><br>
-Pinto, A.V. et al. (2022) “Development of Nanoscale Graphene Oxide Models for the Adsorption of Biological Molecules” The Journal of Physical Chemistry B. Soon available at: https://doi.org/10.1021/acs.jpcb.2c06037.
+Pinto, A.V. et al. (2022) “Development of Nanoscale Graphene Oxide Models for the Adsorption of Biological Molecules” The Journal of Physical Chemistry B. Available soon at: https://doi.org/10.1021/acs.jpcb.2c06037.